zhenning/riak_wiki/pages/RiakCS/System-Features/Storage-API/Storage-API.md

 ## Service-level Operations

-* [[GET Service|GET-Service.html]] - Returns a list of all buckets owned by the user who sent the request
+* [[GET Service|GET-Service]] - Returns a list of all buckets owned by the user who sent the request

 ## Bucket-level Operations